renfis/daleq/README.md

     public static final FieldDef PRICE = Daleq.fd(DataType.DECIMAL);
 }
 ```
 and Daleq is ready to be used.

+### Tables
 Now take a look at Daleq's DSL.
 It consists of two concepts: First there is a Table
 ```java
 final Table table = Daleq.aTable(ProductTable.class);
 ```
 Now we have an empty table.
 Ok, that does not help much.

+### Rows
 Hence we a row:
 ```java
 final Table table = Daleq.aTable(ProductTable.class).with(Daleq.aRow(1));
 ```